Factbox: UK government ensnared in court battles over suspending parliament

 His legal team have argued in court that a no-deal Brexit would breach the 1998 Good Friday Agreement and that the use of prorogation was unconstitutional and a threat to the Northern Ireland peace process.

-Miller said she had received legal correspondence from government legal officers in the last two weeks stating that the issue of prorogation was of no more than “academic” interest.

-Former British Prime Minister John Major has asked to join the legal case.
-He has previously accused Johnson of hypocrisy for backing Brexit to secure more power for parliament, only to propose to sideline lawmakers when it suited him.

-Reporting by Andrew MacAskill, William James and Ian Graham; editing by Guy Faulconbridge and Angus MacSwan
+Reporting by Andrew MacAskill, William James, Alistair Smout and Ian Graham; editing by Guy Faulconbridge